 You’re not going to find a new job the same day you leave, so take a moment for yourself and allow any feelings you have to manifest.
 “Validate your right to feel miserable,” Dr. Robert L. Leahy, author of "The Worry Cure," advised on NPR.
 "You're a human being.
 You have a right to feel unhappy."
 Once you’ve given your emotions space to exist, you can start to see the big picture more clearly.

 Don’t: Borrow Blindly From Your Retirement Account

 Once you’ve established a particular standard of living, it can be tough to adjust that downward, but think of it as a temporary change while you job hunt.
 Get this not-so-fun task out of the way as soon as you can.
-It’s particularly important if you’re living off of your emergency fund.
-You'll need to think about where you can cut back so you don't eat through your savings.
+It’s particularly important if you’re living off your emergency fund so you don't eat through your savings.

 Don’t: Avoid Creditors

-Personal pride can often get in the way of asking for help, especially if you’re feeling ashamed, but talk to your creditors right away to explain that you lost your job.
+Pride can get in the way of asking for help, but when it comes to paying your bills, talk to your creditors if you find yourself in a tough position to make payments.
 Banks and creditors benefit more from "sustainable" customers than they do simply from the assets they collect, so they have a vested interest in you.
 The more your lenders know about your circumstances, the more likely they’ll be to help you, by renegotiating your credit terms or freezing your interest rates, though the terms attached to that will depend on what kind of loan you have (student loans, credit cards, etc.).
 The last thing you want is for your layoff to impact your credit.

 Do: Review Your Health Insurance

-Losing your job often means losing your health insurance.
-While COBRA is an option, it can be expensive.
+Losing your job often means losing your benefits.
+COBRA, the interim insurance provider, can be really expensive.
+There are several options, though.
 If you can be covered under a spouse’s health insurance policy, arrange this as soon as possible.
 If you’re unmarried and under 26, you can go back on your parents' policy.
-If those options don’t work, definitely shop around for the best alternatives.
+If those options don’t work, definitely shop around for a COBRA alternative to save money.